 Biking in the rain is normal

 If you think rain stops people from biking, then you thought wrong!
-Rain, snow, wind, Dutch people bike in all kinds of weather conditions.
+Rain, snow, wind, and Dutch people bike in all kinds of weather conditions.
 Most people who visit are quite shocked to see how dedicated dutch people are to biking but it is in everyone’s nature.
 Rain is very common in Amsterdam so if you notice is on the forecast and think you can’t bike, think again.

 Be sure to have the proper rain gear like a jacket and other waterproof items.
 Biking in the rain is not the most enjoyable, but if you really want to experience it, the opportunity is still there.